refinedev/refine/documentation/blog/2023-04-14-refine-invoicer-5.md

 ## Overview

 Over the last two episodes, we have implemented CRUD operations on several resources of our **PDF Invoice Generator** app.
-On the way, we have explored `dataProvider`, `authProvider`, `resources`, `routerProvider` and their corresponding hooks that give **refine** powerful tools to rapidly build data heavy applications.
-We became familiar with some sophisticated hooks such as `useSimpleList()`, `useModalForm()` and `useDrawerForm()` that makes building with **refine** a convenience many developers seek.
+On the way, we have explored `dataProvider`, `authProvider`, `resources`, `routerProvider` and their corresponding hooks that give **Refine** powerful tools to rapidly build data heavy applications.
+We became familiar with some sophisticated hooks such as `useSimpleList()`, `useModalForm()` and `useDrawerForm()` that makes building with **Refine** a convenience many developers seek.

-In this article, we come past the **refine** features and add a pdf renderer to display our invoices in a PDF screen.
+In this article, we come past the **Refine** features and add a pdf renderer to display our invoices in a PDF screen.

 We are going to add the pdf renderer inside a modal and make it accessible from the invoices `list` page at `/invoices`.